natemaia/dk/ISSUE.md

 # TODOs and issues for dk

-1. When I enter full screen mode and open other windows, dk does not automatically exit full screen mode and this causes various glitches.
+1. When entering full screen mode and open other windows, dk does not automatically exit full screen mode and this causes various glitches.
 I believe that if the application is in full screen mode, then when opening windows of any kind (tiled, floating, pop-up), the application should automatically exit the full screen mode.

-2. I'm using a tile layout and noticed that I can only change the width of the master window, and the stack windows can only be changed in height.
+2. In tile layout we can only change the width of the master window, and the stack windows can only be changed in height.

 3. There is a free game war thunder in steam which for some reason does not go into full screen mode automatically.
 It's not hard for me to press the keyboard